 - Call the police – Calling the police will allow a police report to be filed and used to support your case in the event you decide to file a claim.

 - Document the crash – Taking photographs of the accident scene as well as any injuries can help you collect valuable evidence.

 - Seek medical attention – Even if you believe you are fine, visiting the doctor and getting checked out is vital.
 You may have an injury that won’t be apparent until a few days after the crash.

 - Contact a car accident lawyer – Seeking legal representation is important, as an attorney can help you file a claim and fight for the compensation you are eligible for under the law.

 Contact a Car Accident Lawyer for Help Today

-If you’ve been hurt in a car accident, we encourage you to reach out to an experienced car accident lawyer at Randall & Stump, PLLC today.
+If you’ve been hurt in a car accident, we encourage you to reach out to an experienced car accident lawyer at Randall & Stump, Criminal Defense Attorneys today.
 With years of experience helping injured drivers in the Charlotte area, we are prepared to help you during every step of the process.
 While you concentrate on healing, let us deal with insurance companies and the legalities of fighting for compensation.